Rochester, New York: Courts

+Rochester City Court

-Rochester City Court consists of ten full-time judges, each of whom is elected to a 10-year term by the citizens of the City of Rochester.
+Rochester City Court is part of the New York State Unified Court System and consists of ten full-time judges, each of whom is elected to a 10-year term.
+Each judge must be a city resident and must have been an attorney in New York for at least five years.
+Judges have a mandatory retirement age of 70.
+Vacancies on the court are filled by the mayor, and judges so appointed must run for a full term at the next general election.

-History
+In New York State, the 61 city courts outside of New York City handle the arraignment of felonies, try misdemeanors and lesser offenses, and try civil lawsuits involving claims of up to $15,000.
+Rochester City Court also hears small claims matters up to $5,000.
+Rules of practice and procedure within all city courts are prescribed by the Uniform City Court Act.
+Rochester City Court, like all city courts, follows the individual assignment system ("IAS").
+This means that each case is assigned to a judge when the case is first initiated, and, with a few exceptions, stays under the supervision of that particular judge until the case is resolved.

 Created in 1876, the Court was initially named the "Municipal Court of the City of Rochester" and had two judges.
 Originally, city courts throughout the state were self-regulating, and prescribed their own rules of procedure and bounds of jurisdiction.
 Rochester City Court was governed by the Rochester City Court Act, which was a part of the Charter of the City of Rochester.
 In 1935, Judge Jacob Gitelman introduced weekend sentencing.
 He was the first judge in New York State to do so.
 In 1964, the New York State Constitution was amended to require uniform jurisdiction, practice, and procedure for the city courts, to be regulated by the state legislature.
 The court's first African-American judge, Reuben K. Davis, was appointed to the city court bench in March 1967.